pablorodrig16/Getting-and-cleaning-data-course-project/README.md

-This repository holds a script ('run_analysis.R') to get two tidy dataset from the Human Activity Recognition Using Smartphones Dataset.
+This repository holds a script ('run_analysis.R') to get a tidy dataset from the Human Activity Recognition Using Smartphones Dataset.
 This script is the response to the Coursera Getting and cleaning data course project.
 Also a 'CodeBook.md' where details about study design, raw data and tidy datasets produced by the script can be found.

 Raw data is a compressed zip file that holds data from experiments carried out in a group of 30 volunteers within an age bracket of 19-48 years [1].
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured.
 Processed signals are accesibles in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.